rhyslwells/Data-Archive/content/standardised/Ngrams.md

 An **N-gram** is a contiguous sequence of *n* items (or tokens) from a given sample of text or speech.
 In the context of natural language processing ([[NLP]]) and text analysis, these items are typically words or characters.

-N-grams are used to analyze and ==model the structure of language==, and they can help in various tasks such as [[text classification]].
+N-grams are used to analyze and ==model the structure of language==, and they can help in various tasks such as [[Text Classification]].
 ### Types of N-grams
 - **Unigram**: An N-gram where *n = 1*.
 It represents individual words or tokens.
 For example, in the sentence "I love AI", the unigrams are ["I", "love", "AI"].